tongson/taarr/README.md

 # WHY

-I tried building by own Lua-based configuration management software.
+I built my own Lua-based configuration management software.
 A little more than thousand commits in, I realized the oneshot nature of shell scripts more convenient.

 CFEngine, Puppet, Chef and others did not offer advantages over a combination of rerun/bashing + drist.
 Cons mostly outweight the pros.
 Slow and complicated are the common complaints.